Pooja184/Pooja184/README.md

 # 👋 Hi there, I'm Pooja!

-- 🔭 I’m currently working on MERN stack projects<br>
+🔭 Currently building MERN stack projects with a focus on real-world problem solving.
-- 🌐 Feel free to explore my projects
+🌐 Explore my projects to see my work in full-stack development.
-- 🛠️ Raise issues or suggestions — I love feedback!
-- 🤝 Connect with me for collaboration or tech talks
+🛠️ Open to feedback, suggestions, and issues to improve my work.
+🤝 Always excited to collaborate, share knowledge,keep learning and discuss tech ideas.
+📬 Let’s connect and talk about web development, technology, and innovation.

 ## 🚀 Explore Live Projects